 Using PHPDoc code inspections

 IntelliJ IDEA provides a set of predefined code inspections targeted at PHPDoc blocks.
 These inspections check whether classes, methods, functions, variables, and constants are supplied with a PHPDoc comment and whether the tags in the comment match the documented item.

-- On the Inspections page that opens, expand the PHPDoc node under the PHP node.
-The list of predefined inspections is displayed.
+On the Inspections page that opens, expand the PHPDoc node under PHP.

-To have IntelliJ IDEA check that PHPDoc comments are provided for all code constructs of a certain type:
+Check that PHPDoc comments are provided for code constructs of a certain type

-- In the Options area, select the check boxes next to the required code construct type: class, method, function, variable, or constant.
+In the Options area, select the checkboxes next to the required element type: class, method, function, variable, or constant.

-- To suppress reporting a Missing PHPDoc Comment error if a method or function does not contain any parameters and/or return values, select the Skip if empty.
+To suppress reporting a Missing PHPDoc Comment error if a method or function does not contain any parameters or return values, select the Ignore PHPDoc without @param/@return checkbox.